How to get your full tenancy deposit back

 As anyone who's ever rented a property will know, paying a hefty housing deposit when you move into a new place is never fun.
 But what's even worse is not getting it all back when you move out.

-Our National Student Accommodation Survey found that the average rental deposit stands at £273, with 18% of students struggling to get this money back at the end of their tenancies.
+In our National Student Accommodation Survey, the average rental deposit among surveyed students was £263.
+It's a lot of money but, worryingly, 17% of those who have had a deposit said they've struggled to get this money back at the end of their tenancies.

-With this in mind, we've put together our top tips to help make sure you do get your full deposit back.
-Sadly, it will involve you having to put in a bit of leg work.
-However, it's definitely worth it for that extra boost to your summer spending money.
+With this in mind, we've put together our top tips to help you get your full deposit back.
+Sadly, it will involve you having to put in a bit of time and effort and it's not always guaranteed.
+But it is possible, so it's worth doing everything you can to get the money returned.

 How to get your full deposit back